Loading...

 Visa Application Process:

-1. Produce the Provisional Admission Offer Letter (generated after seat acceptance) at the Indian Embassy/Consulate/High Commission in the candidate’s country of residence.
+1. Produce the admission letter at the Indian Embassy/Consulate/High Commission in the candidate’s country of residence.

 2. Submit all other required documents as prescribed by the Indian Mission (valid passport, proof of funds, medical certificate, etc.).